 Like Shakespeare’s “As You Like It,” “Arcadia” is a pastoral romance in which a sophisticated court finds themselves exiled to the country where they indulge in various dalliances and succumb to the charm of the shepherd’s life.

 As in other Elizabethan plays, the wit is palpable, and the gender fluid.
-This was enough to capture the imagination of writer Jeff Whitty, who understood that the basic outline of the plot (which includes love-making with mistaken identities, and a love object who disguises himself as an Amazon who seduces a King).
+This was enough to capture the imagination of writer Jeff Whitty, who understood that the basic outline of the plot (which includes love-making with mistaken identities, and a love object who disguises himself as an Amazon who seduces a King) would play well with mellenials.
 This was a good idea.
-But maintaing iambic pantameter and combining it with the musical beat of The Go Go’s was a stroke of genius.
+But maintaining iambic pantameter and combining it with the musical beat of The Go Go’s was a stroke of genius.

 When the court of Arcadia opens the festivities with “We Got The Beat,” joy takes the stage and never lets go.